 With technology playing a significant role, hiring processes are getting revamped across the world.
 Metrics like cost and time to hire are being paid attention when striving to hire a quality candidate for your organization.

-With numerous hackathon platforms available in the market, many SMEs are using hackathons for their campus hiring.
+With numerous ideathon platforms available in the market, many SMEs are using ideathons for their campus hiring.
 An excellent way for companies to introduce themselves and for participants to showcase their skills, hackathons are the single most effective way to source, screen, and select candidates.
-A form of gamifying hiring, hackathons make recruitment interactive and rewarding for candidates as well as recruiters.
+A form of gamifying hiring, ideathons make recruitment interactive and rewarding for candidates as well as recruiters.

-Resumes and awkward personal questions are passe; conducting hackathons is the most effective way to filter out under skilled candidates.
-Hackathons provide recruiters a one-stop-shop to assess candidates on their skill, time management, problem-solving, and people skills.
+Resumes and awkward personal questions are passe; new and innovative hackathon questions are the most effective way to filter out under skilled candidates.
+Hackathon questions provide recruiters a one-stop-shop to assess candidates on their skill, time management, problem-solving, and people skills.

 Sourcing is the first and most important step in the recruitment process as it is the first filter that defines the kind of candidates you are getting.